StephenC45/MATH2400-algorithms/README.md

 - Decimal fraction base conversion (from decimal to another base)

 **Coming soon:**
-- Calculating convergends and error bounds from partial quotients
+- Calculating convergents and error bounds from partial quotients
+- Efficiency improvements to decimal fraction base conversion

 # Instructions (Linux Only)
 1. Clone this repository.